 MCnebula algorithm

 Overview.
 The analysis of untargeted LC-MS/MS datasets typically starts with feature detection.
-Annotating these features is time-consuming and extracting useful information for further biological research can also be challenging.
-To address these issues, we present MCnebula, with an abundance-based classes (ABC) selection algorithm, to boost mass spectrometry data analysis by focusing on critical chemical classes and visualization in multiple dimensions.
+The annotation of these features is time-consuming, and extraction of useful information for further biological research is challenging.
+In response to these issues, MCnebula, which has an abundance-based class (ABC) selection algorithm, was presented to boost mass spectrometry data analysis by focusing on critical chemical classes and visualization in multiple dimensions.

 Molecular formula and chemical structure prediction.
 The analysis of MS/MS spectra involve a process of inference and prediction.
-We deduce the molecular formula based on the molecular weight of elements composition and possible fragmentation pattern of the MS/MS spectrum by SIRIUS; We then search for the exact chemical structure from compound structure databases.
-However, this process is often uncertain as several factors can affect the reliability of MS/MS data and the correctness of inference.
+The molecular formula was determined based on the molecular weight of elements and possible fragmentation pattern of the MS/MS spectrum by SIRIUS.
+The exact chemical structure was then searched from compound structure databases.
+However, this process is often uncertain, because several factors can affect the reliability of MS/MS data and the correctness of inference.
 SIRIUS generates a list of candidates for the potential molecular formula, chemical structure, and chemical classification behind each MS/MS spectral feature.
 In such cases, MCnebula extract these candidates and determine the unique molecular formula and chemical structure for each MS/MS spectrum based on the highest score of prediction.

 Top candidate selection by multiple score systems.
-After the process of compound prediction, we get candidates for molecular formula, structure, and chemical classes.
-Some candidates are correct while others are not.
-While the correct predictions for molecular formula and chemical structure are unique, the chemical classification may have multiple correct predictions belonging to different classes of hierarchy.
+After the process of compound prediction, candidates for molecular formula, structure, and chemical classes were obtained.
+Some candidates are correct, while others are not.
+The correct predictions for molecular formula and chemical structure are unique, and the chemical classification may have multiple correct predictions belonging to different classes of hierarchy.
 The scoring method depends on personalized research purpose.
-We can use scores based on various criteria such as isotopes, mass error, structural similarity, or chemical classes to rank and filter the candidates.
-With numerous score systems available, we filter out low-scoring candidates and focus on those with higher scores, which are more likely to be the correct compound.
+Scores can be used based on various criteria such as isotopes, mass error, structural similarity, or chemical classes to rank and filter the candidates.
+Given the availability of numerous score systems, low-scoring candidates were filtered out, and those with higher scores, which are more likely to be the correct compound, were focused on.
 However, in most cases, the top candidates from the three scoring systems are not always consistent.
-So, we choose a ‘specific candidate’ as a reference in the user-selected scoring system and retrieve its chemical information from the other systems for data integration.
-We obtain unique molecular formulae and chemical structure for the reference by scoring and ranking, but for chemical classes, more work is needed.
+Hence, a ‘specific candidate’ was chosen as a reference in the user-selected scoring system, and its chemical information was retrieved from the other systems for data integration.
+Unique molecular formulae and chemical structure were obtained for reference by scoring and ranking, while chemical classes require more work.

 Chemical classification.
-Compounds with MS/MS spectrum can be classified based on their overall structure or local structure, which we refer to as the dominant structure and substructure, respectively.
-Therefore, in the chemical classification system, we can classify compounds not only based on their dominant structure, but also based on their substructure.
-When the dominant structure is unavailable, or the MS/MS spectral fragment is insufficient, we classify the compounds using substructure information to gain knowledge of the compound.
-Note: Classifying compounds based on their dominant structure is straightforward.
-For example, we classify Taxifolin as a Flavone, not a phenol, even though its local structure contains a phenol substructure.
-We prefer to classify compounds based on their dominant structure because it is more concise and provides more information.
-However, during the MS/MS spectral analysis, we sometimes can only classify compounds based on their substructure.
+Compounds with MS/MS spectrum can be classified based on their overall structure or local structure, and they can be referred to as the dominant structure and substructure, respectively.
+Therefore, in the chemical classification system, compounds can be classified based on their dominant structure, as well as their substructure.
+When the dominant structure is unavailable, or the MS/MS spectral fragment is insufficient, the compounds can be classified using substructure information to gain knowledge about the compound.
+Note: The classification of compounds based on their dominant structure is straightforward.
+For example, Taxifolin is classified as a Flavone rather than a phenol, although its local structure contains a phenol substructure.
+Compounds can be classified based on their dominant structure, because it is more concise and provides more information.
+However, during the MS/MS spectral analysis, compounds can only be classified based on their substructure sometimes.

 ABC selection.
-The ABC selection algorithm evaluates all features collectively in an untargeted LC-MS/MS dataset, by examining the number and abundance of features for each chemical classification at different levels with both substructure and dominant structure.
-Based on this analysis, representative classes are selected for subsequent analysis (as shown in Fig. 6).
+The ABC selection algorithm evaluates all features collectively in an untargeted LC-MS/MS dataset by examining the number and abundance of features for each chemical classification at different levels with both substructure and dominant structure.
+Based on this analysis, representative classes are selected for subsequent analysis (Fig. 6).